ualbertalib/metadata/scripts/ia/legacy_Thesis/README.md

    - thesis level
    - degree

-A UUID is generated randomly (will cross check with all the UUIDs in Jupiter to make sure it is unique) for each item and then all data is saved inot a N-triple file.
+A UUID is generated randomly (will cross check with all UUIDs in Jupiter to make sure it is unique) for each item and then all data is saved as triples (predicates are created according to [Jupiter Data Dictionary](https://github.com/ualbertalib/metadata/blob/master/data_dictionary/profile_thesis.md))into a N-triple file.